chenhongbiao/en/_posts/2015-12-03-Internet-Security.md

 ![15-conclusion](http://ww4.sinaimg.cn/large/8935112bjw1ez8rhq5crrj20zk0k0n6e.jpg)

-Now you know two ways to attack other information.
+Now you know two ways to steal information.
-There are attacking passwords through default passwords, weak password and library crash and attacking Wi-Fi by building a free fishing hotspot.
+On the one hand, you can attack passwords through default passwords, weak password and library crash.
+On the other hand, you can attack Wi-Fi by building a free fishing hotspot.
 But don't forget our original purpose, to protect ourselves information.
 So the contrary ways are to set different strong passwords at different websites and to be wary of Free Wi-Fi.

 Keep your eye at your personal information.
 Thank you!